 The Art of Finding Dory is 176 pages of in-depth looks into the history of the film.
 From early character sketches on scrap paper to graphic artist renditions of logos or posters that dress the sets of the film, there’s no better way to dive into the background of the movie than by flipping through the pages.
 This book goes back to the roots of the “art of” series and provides countless storyboards, color scripts, and text which provides even more insights into the art which fills the pages.

-Watch our video review below as we provide a peek at several of the pages (with no spoilers) as well as brief excerpt from John Lasseter’s Preface and Andrew Stanton’s Foreword.
+Watch our video review below as we provide a peek at several of the pages (with no spoilers) as well as a brief excerpt from John Lasseter’s Preface and Andrew Stanton’s Foreword.
 If you’ve been a fan of the “art of” books before, you’re certain to love The Art of Finding Dory — if this is your first foray into an art book, there’s no better place to jump in.
-Pick up a copy of the book from Amazon using the links below.

 Note: Pixar Post may receive a commission for items purchased through affiliate links in this article — we thank you for your support.